AninditaBasu/GutsAndGlory/README.md

 The sorttable.js file is for making tables sortable on column-click.
 The file is from this website: [http://www.kryogenix.org/code/browser/sorttable/](http://www.kryogenix.org/code/browser/sorttable/).
 It is free to use.

 ## Image files are in the "images" folder
 The logo (michi), author mugshots, and images used in the articles reside here.
-Read the source code of the articles to see which image files are used in it.
+To see which image files are used in an article, read the article's source code.

 ## Other files
-These files don't reside in this GitHub repo; they're directly referenced through URLs in the articles
+These files don't reside in this GitHub repo; they're directly referenced through URLs in the articles:
 - All of the videos are on YouTube.
 - All of the audio clips are on SoundCloud.
 - The icons are from Google's Material Design icon library [https://fonts.googleapis.com/icon?family=Material+Icons](https://fonts.googleapis.com/icon?family=Material+Icons).